Russ Meyer: The "Gothic" period

-Color melodramas – including Vixen
+Color melodramas

 Meyer made the popular mockumentary Mondo Topless (1966) with the remnants of his production company's assets and made two mildly successful color melodramas: Common Law Cabin (1967) and Good Morning... and Goodbye!
 (1967).

 Meyer made headlines once again in 1968 with the controversial Vixen!.
 Although its lesbian overtones are tame by today's standards, the film—envisaged by Meyer and longtime producer Jim Ryan as a reaction to provocative European art films—grossed millions on a five-figure budget and captured the zeitgeist just as The Immoral Mr. Teas had a decade earlier.

 He followed it with Finders Keepers, Lovers Weepers!
 (1969), and Cherry, Harry & Raquel!
 (1970), which utilized long montages of the California landscape (replete with anti-marijuana voiceovers) and Uschi Digard dancing in the desert as the film's "lost soul."
 These plot devices were necessitated after lead actress Linda Ashton left the shoot early, forcing Meyer to compensate for 20 minutes of unshot footage.